Dhanush-git/Dhanush-git/README.md

-welcome to my 🐙 Github page
-😀 My name is 🌊 Dhanush Suvarna I am a Front End DEV.
+Hi there!
+My name is Dhanush Suvarna and I'm a Shopify frontend developer at Marmeto.
+I'm passionate about coding, so much so that it's become my career path.

 ![Dhanush Suvarna's GitHub stats](https://github-readme-stats.vercel.app/api?username=Dhanush-git&show_icons=true)